pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/edge-documentation-playbook.md

 # Edge Documentation Playbook

+**Note:** These playbooks are out of date.
+For current practices, see [Work With Pipelines](https://docs-wiki.cfapps.io/wiki/pipelines/index.html) in the docs wiki.

 Refer to the [Release Operations Overview](https://github.com/pivotal-cf-experimental/docs-utility-scripts/blob/master/docs-ops-docs/release-operations-overview.md) before you start this playbook.

 ## Step One: Publish Current Content From a Versioned Branch